 Navori QL powers digital signage network for Santa Clara University

-Flexible multi-seat architecture, richer visuals and data integration, and anticipated integration with campus emergency notification system set QL apart from the competition
+Flexible multi-seat architecture, richer visuals and data integration, and anticipated integration with the campus emergency notification system set QL apart from the competition

-Universities and higher education institutions seek to expand the horizons of their digital signage networks, many have discovered the campus-wide communications and media limitations of their first-generation systems.
-This was the case at Santa Clara University in northern California, which upgraded to Navori’s QL digital signage software before the Fall 2018 quarter.
-The upgrade has at once simplified operations and enabled new services and opportunities across the 80-screen network.
+Universities and higher education institutions seek to expand the horizons of their digital signage networks.
+Consequently, many have discovered the campus-wide communications and media limitations of their first-generation systems.
+This was the case at Santa Clara University in northern California.
+They upgraded to Navori’s QL digital signage software before the Fall 2018 quarter.
+The upgrade has at once significantly simplified operations and enabled new services and opportunities across the 80-screen network.

-Mills often handles the editing and dissemination of content contributed from the 24 managers.
+Mills often handles the editing and dissemination of content contributed by the 24 managers.
 While much of this content is distributed campus-wide, specialized slides are often created for certain departments, including the School of Engineering.
 Nicole Morales, director of digital media technologies for the School of Engineering, notes that Navori QL’s ease of use and richer data capabilities have made an enormous difference throughout the department.

 “We have about 15 screens spread throughout Lucas Hall, and Navori’s multi-user capability means we can focus exactly on the needs of our departments and centers and drive that strategy locally,” said Reimer.
 “Navori makes it very simple to create different playlists for different audiences throughout the day, which are timed to go live based on when those audiences are in the building.
-It provides a consistent, reliable and visually impressive platform to market to both current and prospective students, and otherwise allows us to communicate the specific messages we aim to deliver.”
+It provides a consistent, reliable, and visually impressive platform to market to both current and prospective students.
+And otherwise allows us to communicate the specific messages we aim to deliver.”

-“Digital signage brings a lot of value to campus life, from general communications and marketing through to campus safety and security,” said Mills.
+“Digital signage brings a lot of value to campus life.
+From general communications and marketing through to campus safety and security,” said Mills.
 “Navori has made life easier for everyone involved in the network, while also breathing new life into our content and messaging.
 We no longer have to rotate through three or four screens to manage content.
 The ease of use of QL is what really sells.
 Digital signage is no longer time-consuming. ”